Insurance is a challenging industry in which it’s hard to succeed.

 - The quality of response.

-Create a customer experience you can be proud of, sales rep. Your bottom line will thank you for it.
+Create a customer experience you can be proud of.
+Your bottom line will reflect this attitude.

-Some sales reps take years to nail down time management and an effective follow-up process — but that doesn’t have to be you.
+Some sales reps take years to nail down time management and an effective follow-up process.

 Whether you use a system to set goals, manage time, or create a consistent follow-up cadence for leads, you need some sort of process to help you prospect in a way that’s disciplined and replicable.